psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 Let's try doing something nonsensical: using the first input image (the one with `3Xd` in its name) and writing its greyscale version onto the second output image (the one with `8Px` in its name).
-Of course the computer doesn't know what makes sense - the clue is that we will be writing to a file which already exists.
+Of course the computer doesn't know what makes sense - the only thing which might stop us is that we will be writing to a file which already exists.
 This time we will skip `datalad run` to avoid creating a recod of our little mischief:

 ~~~
 python code/greyscale.py inputs/images/derek-oyen-3Xd5j9-drDA-unsplash.jpg outputs/images_greyscale/derek-oyen-8PxCm4HsPX8-greyscale.jpg